Choosing the best beard brush: 5 features to look for

 Reasons You Should Be Using a Beard Brush

-1. Your beard hair is more coarse more coarse than the hair on your head.
-To tame these whiskers, you need something that can match the weight of your facial hair.
+1. Your beard hair is more coarse than the hair on your head.
+To tame these whiskers, you need a tool made for the density of facial hair.

-2. Brushes specifically designed for your facial hair also have exfoliating properties.
-A good brushing with a beard brush can keep the skin underneath healthy and fight beardruff.
+2. Brushes designed for facial hair provide exfoliation, helping keep the skin underneath healthy and reducing beardruff.

 How to Choose the Best Beard Brush for Your Facial Hair